TheRealBeef/Satisfactory-More-Lighting-Options/README.md

 ## Credits

-Mod created by TheRealBeef, and much help to Rex and Mircea so far guiding me through the first steps here.
+Mod created by TheRealBeef, and much thanks to Rex and Mircea so far guiding me through the first steps here.